Premium real estate agencies in Brussels

 - a declaration of commitment for all salaried workers or a registration of the BCE for independent workers is a plus.

-Information published on the 9th of January 2023 on the webpage Brussels Expats / Real Estate Agencies.
+Information published on the 24th of September 2024 on the Brussels Expats / Real Estate Agencies webpage.